midzer/beerbase/content/breweries/rock-art-brewery/ridge-runner-barley-wine.md

 srm: 0
 upc: 0
 ---
-â€œRobust, Dark and Smooth, hold on to your hat cause youâ€™ll lose your feet on this one!â€ Brewed with pale, dark crystal, Munich, flaked barley, black and chocolate malts.
+â€œRobust, Dark and Smooth, hold on to your hat cause youâ€™ll lose your feet on this one!â€� Brewed with pale, dark crystal, Munich, flaked barley, black and chocolate malts.
 Hops include Cascade, Crystal, Challenger and Perle.